-This takes out Reader’s Wholesale, which is kind of a dick move.
-It’s a cool building, it’s a going industrial concern, and said building was built by said industrial concern.
+This takes out Reader’s Wholesale, which is a going industrial concern in its original location.
 When you consider the kind of stuff that holds up projects elsewhere (e.g. junkyard owner wants to sell to the DOT, but can’t because the junkyard was the site of a brewery 100 years ago), it shouldn’t be too hard to avoid this.
 A more context-sensitive alignment might shift the “Freight Main” to the north.

 This is basically “threading the needle” in that you’re putting lanes through the vacant lots while preserving almost all the existing buildings.
 You also have the option of depressing the entire facility below grade.
 When IH 10 was built it had to go up and over the M-K-T which also meant overpassing Main and San Jac.
 But since that’s now the Heights Bike Trail, you could lower IH 10 and send the bikes over the top of it.